 With angina, your chest feels uncomfortable.
-You may also experience the feeling in the shoulders, arms, back, or jaw.
+You may also have that feeling in the shoulders, arms, back, or jaw.
 You may feel:

-If you have any of the following symptoms, call 911 immediately:
+If you have any of the following symptoms, call 911 right away:

 - Discomfort in any part of your upper body.
 It could be in one or both arms, the shoulders, neck, jaw, or upper part of the stomach.